Skip to content

 >>>>>>> branch_to_merge

-The ======= marks is the center of the conflict.
-The content between the center and the HEAD line is the content existing in the current branch master that the HEAD reference is pointing to.
-Read more about visual marks on the git merge page.
+The ======= marker indicates the center of the conflict.
+The content between the <<<<<<< HEAD and ======= markers belongs to the current branch (master) that the HEAD reference points to.
+To cancel the merge entirely and return to the pre-merge state, run git merge --abort.
+Read more about visual markers on the git merge page.

 Resolving merge conflicts